 The target audience for nyjer is American Goldfinches, Pine Siskins, Dark-eyed Juncos, and House Finches, all of which benefit when starlings are excluded.
 For a broader discussion of finch feeding preferences and winter seed strategies, see our article on what finches eat in winter.

-The wire cage enclosure is the most mechanically decisive deterrent available.
-A cage built from 1.5-inch wire mesh placed around a tube feeder, suet feeder, or cylinder feeder creates a physical barrier that admits birds under a certain body diameter while excluding larger birds.
+A cage built from 1.5-inch wire mesh placed around a tube or suet feeder creates a physical barrier that admits birds under a certain body diameter while excluding larger birds.
+European starlings, which average 8 to 9 inches in length with a stocky build, cannot pass through this opening.
+However, chickadees, nuthatches, Downy Woodpeckers, and titmice can enter and feed normally.

 The 1.5-inch threshold comes directly from nest box biology.
 According to NestWatch (Cornell Lab), European starlings require an entrance hole of at least 1.5 inches to access a nest cavity, confirming that this dimension functions as a reliable size lockout for feeders as well.